Whapps/best-practices/code-review/README.md

 Who?
 ----

-* Every member of the team has their code reviewed.
+* Every member of the team has their code reviewed!

 How?
 ----

-* Each member of the group submits code for review via email (or in a best-practices meeting).
+* Submit code for review via email or in a best-practices meeting.

-* Read code flagged for review.
+* Before the review, read the code!

-* Each member of the group should bring any questions that they have regarding the logic of the code or the documentation.
+* Bring any questions regarding the code logic or documentation.

-* Each member of the group, that has found sections of code to change, files a pull request.
+* File a pull request for found sections of code to change/fix.

-* Commit comments - Use an action verb and explain why the changes were made in 50 chars or less.
-If there are more substantial changes to document, use the standard commit message format of a single line with "Multiple changes:" followed by a blank line, followed by the type of lines described earlier.

 * Provide suggestions for follow up.
-  * Sometimes you'll want to suggest a change, but it's big, or not strictly related to the current patch, and can be done separately.
+  * Sometimes a change is big, or not strictly related to the current patch, and can be done separately.
   * The author can use the TODO flag in the code

 * The person whos code is being reviewed is to take notes or answer questions.
-Argument is not acceptable but discussion is.
+Argument is not acceptable but discussion is. :)

 * If too many bugs or major issues were identified by a reviewer, a second review may be required before committing any fixes.